 Is this the same thing as worker cooperatives and employee ownership?

 Lastly, we have to separate form (cooperative or employee ownership) from values.
 For instance, in New York City, there are thousands of cooperatively owned apartment buildings; however, these are often some of the most expensive and exclusive buildings in the city.
-Cooperative ownership without shared values of solidarity and social justice does not achieve what we mean by economic democracy.
+Cooperative ownership without shared values of solidarity and social justice, or those that do not strive to uphold the international cooperative principles, do not achieve what we mean by economic democracy.

 Why is cooperative in your name then?

-Well spotted.
 The cooperative in Bronx Cooperative Development Initiative refers to economic cooperation in the broadest sense, as this is a core requirement of economic democracy.
-We are not using it to refer specifically to worker cooperatives (often called just “cooperatives”).
+We are not using it to refer specifically to worker cooperatives (which are often also confusingly just called “cooperatives”).
 We understand this can be confusing.

 I noticed you use the word infrastructure a lot.
 Are you fixing the subway?

-We wish, but no. When we say infrastructure, we mean social infrastructure, specifically the set of programs and institutions that connect economic actors in new and different ways.
-As with the kinds of infrastructure we are used to thinking about, like internet cables and power lines and water pipes, our social infrastructure is also mostly invisible but serves critical functions for society.
-In all areas of our lives—jobs and businesses, civic engagement, education, health, housing—we rely on social infrastructure to meet our needs.
+We wish, but no. When we say infrastructure, we mean social infrastructure, like the education system, mass media, and political institutions.
+As with the kinds of infrastructure we are used to thinking about, like internet cables and power lines and water pipes, our social infrastructure is often invisible but serves critical functions for reinforcing mainstream values and assumptions in society.
+In all areas of our lives—jobs and businesses, civic engagement, education, health, housing—we rely on social infrastructure.
 However, currently, almost none of these programs or institutions operate with a framework of economic democracy.
-We are working to change those institutions and to build new ones that do.
+We are working to change those existing institutions and to build new ones that do.